 Schoodic Point, at the most southern tip of the peninsula, has granite outcroppings and surf.
 People come from all over to watch the surf as storms or hurricanes passing by sometimes hundreds of miles away break against the rocks and throw spray fifty feet or more in the air.
 It really is something to see.
 There is ample parking space for visitors and it is well worth the trip any day.

 And finally, to see the coast of Maine as it should be seen.
-Go out on the ferry.
+Book a cruise out to see the puffins on Petit Manan Island.
+They are a beautifully colored yet odd looking bird that to me look more like a painted porcelain collectable than a real bird.
+In the summer they breed on just a few islands off the coast of northern Maine.
+Or go out on the ferry.
 Combined both legs of the trip are a 14 mile leisurely 1 hour trip.
 First out by Mark Island Light, then around Grindstone point and then either through the narrows between Turtle and Spectacle Islands or through the halibut hole and into Frenchmens Bay to the docks downtown Bar Harbor and back.
 Along the way you'll round many beautiful islands with the occasional cabin and see vistas that will last a lifetime.
 Whatever you desire, sightseeing, shopping, hiking, biking, , swimming, canoeing a lake or pond, fishing, golf, sailing, bird watching, cross country skiing, the list goes on and as I said before, you can have remote, secluded, quiet or crowds anytime you want, it's your call.
 You can have it or get to it from here.

 I met someone at the docks a few years ago from NJ and he said it better than I can "its like being in heaven".
 Do yourself a favor this year, come see!